 Designing a kitchen requires making tradeoffs between costs, style, layout and function.
 Each choice will have an effect on the kitchen’s look and how easy it is to work in.
 For example, a large 48″ range should be on a long wall to look proportional, and to function effectively.
 This could require the kitchen designer moving a doorway or even closing a window.
 Customers review 3D CAD drawings with kitchen designers to evaluate how any choice they make effects their design.
 After seeing all of their options it is unusual for everyone in a family to agree, and so compromise becomes necessary.

-When customers have trouble making the compromises needed to create a kitchen that everyone can be happy with I often tell them a story about my own kitchen.
-Below is a photo of my simple but well designed kitchen.
+When customers have trouble making the compromises needed to create a kitchen that everyone can be happy with, I often tell them a story about my own kitchen.

 Here is the story:

-After my wife Julie and I renovated our kitchen in 2015 we had a holiday party a short time afterwards.
-One of our friends who has known Julie since college and who’s kitchen I had designed a few years before was at our party and complimented me on our kitchen.
-She said “I love your kitchen.
+After my wife Julie and I renovated our kitchen in 2015 we had a holiday party.
+One of our friends who has known Julie since college and who’s kitchen I designed was there.
+She complimented me on our kitchen saying “I love your kitchen.
 Is maple your favorite kind of wood?”
-I replied that I liked maple but alder, cherry, or a painted finish might have been my first choice.
+I replied that I liked maple, but alder, cherry, or a painted finish might have been my first choice.

-My wife who is privy to a great deal of what goes on in my business thought for a moment “Well” she said pointedly, “my Husband was YOUR kitchen designer and I KNOW you didn’t do half of what he recommended!”
+My wife who is privy to a great deal of what goes on in my business thought for a moment “Well…” she said pointedly, “my husband was YOUR kitchen designer and I KNOW you didn’t do half of what he recommended!”

 And of course…